top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 _Results:_

 The overall results of the project can be seen from the demo video: [Recorded video](https://youtu.be/FCP8Ndoxae0).
 Because we are the first group starting work on supervised learning for Duckietown, it is not possible to compare our results with former groups on the same topic.
+Threfore, we compare the performance our implemented lane following based on

 - For each of the tasks you defined in you problem formulation, provide quantitative results (i.e., the evaluation of the previously introduced performance metrics)
 - Compare your results to the success targets.
 Explain successes or failures.